 We have not been able to definitively conclude that our supply chain is "conflict-free" because we have been unable to determine the origin of all of the 3TG used in our products notwithstanding a good faith reasonable country of origin inquiry, as discussed in the previous section.
+Note that 155 of the smelters or refineries identified in our supply chain used at least some gold from recycled or scrap sources.

-5. Conflict Minerals Policy
+Conflict Minerals Policy